adamLutPhi/MachineLearner/README.md

 # Machine Learner

-A `Machie Learning` Repository, and its algorithms
+A `Machine Learning` Repository, and its algorithms

 "Life is a Set of random variables of `opportunities`"